1. Introduction to Certified Pre-Owned Happy Machines

 3.2 Cap Embroidery Specialization Features

-- Look for models with wide cap rotation and tall frame capacity for maximum versatility.
+- Wide cap rotation and tall frame capacity boost versatility.

 4. Long-Term Reliability & Parts Availability